dorsium/dorsium-candidate-tasks/jani-helismaa/README.md

-### Task: Simple NestJS API
+### Task: Simple NextJS API

-Build a small NestJS API with the following endpoints:
+Build a small NextJS API with the following endpoints:

 1. GET /badges/:userId
    → Returns a list of NFT badge objects with `id`, `name`, `image`, `awardedAt`.